 Stories - 26-05-2025

-It’s 1AM on a cold winter’s morning in July and Michael Simonetta’s Dad, Antonio, is knocking on his bedroom door telling him to get out of bed.
-Michael’s Mum, Mary, hands him a coffee and dubiously asks if he’s sure he’s making the right decision.
-After all, the horticulture industry isn’t for the faint hearted.
-Little did Michael know, this crossroads in his life would lead the 21-year-old to be at the helm of the second largest produce company in Australia, Perfection Fresh, until his retirement.
+It’s 1am on a cold winter morning in July, and Michael Simonetta is a 21 year old accounting student.
+His father, Antonio, is knocking on his bedroom door, telling him to get out of bed.
+Michael’s mother, Mary, hands him a coffee and asks Michael, with some doubt, if he’s sure he’s making the right decision.

-“He started with a fruit shop in Moorebank, a suburb in southwestern Sydney, and worked that business for many years.
-Around 1971, he and a partner bought seven or eight more fruit markets around Sydney.
+“He started with a fruit shop in Moorebank, in southwestern Sydney, and worked that business for many years.
+Around 1971, he and a partner bought seven or eight more fruit stores around Sydney.

 “Dad recognised the difficultly in buying quality vegetables consistently to support several stores.
-He thought there was a good opportunity to start as a wholesaler in the markets supplying good quality lettuce, cauliflower and broccoli for 52 weeks of the year.
+He thought there was an opportunity to start as a wholesaler in the markets, supplying good quality lettuce, cauliflower and broccoli for 52 weeks of the year.

 “In 1978, he started dealing with growers in Victoria, and we still deal with a number of those families today.
 The focus was product out of Werribee South, as well as the Lockyer Valley in Queensland, counter seasonally to each other.
+Year-round great produce.
 That was the foundation of Perfection Fresh.”

 Perfection Fresh branding; then and now